 We store all the information provided to us, including information provided via forms you may complete on our website, and information which we may collect from your browsing (such as clicks and page views on our websites).

 Any new information you provide us may be used to update an existing record we hold for you.

-The insurance lifecycle involves the sharing of your personal data between insurance market participants such as insurers or loss adjusters, some of whom you will not have direct contact with.
+The insurance lifecycle involves the sharing of your personal data between insurance market participants such as insurers, managing agents, other intermediaries, loss adjusters and platforms customarily used in the London and international insurance markets, some of whom you will not have direct contact with.
 In these instances, while the information provided will be disclosed to these companies, it will only be disclosed by McGill and Partners to allow for the provision and administration of the service provided (for example verification of any quote given to our client, claims processing, underwriting and pricing purposes, or to maintain management information for analysis).

 To help us prevent financial crime, your details may be submitted, where relevant to the insurance cover being sought, to fraud prevention agencies and other organisations where your records may be searched.

-We will not share your personal information for third party marketing or for any other purposes other than for the purposes set out in this notice without your consent unless required by law to pass on your information to the police or other law enforcement body, or statutory or regulatory authority.
+We will not share your personal information for third party marketing or for any purpose other than those set out in this notice without your consent unless required by law to pass on your information to the police or other law enforcement body, or statutory or regulatory authority.

 We will not keep your personal information longer than is reasonably necessary for the purpose for which it was originally provided, unless we are required by applicable law or regulation, or have other legitimate reasons to keep it for longer (for example if necessary for any legal or claims proceedings).

 Where your personal information is no longer required, it will be securely deleted or stored in a way which means it will no longer be used by us.

 There are a number of rights that you may have under the data protection law in your home country.
 Commonly exercised rights that may be available to you are: